 Federal money is taken from various tax sources and allocated in the form of specific grants.
 For instance, the national Title 1 program was authorized under the Elementary and Secondary Education Act (ESEA) of 1965 to assist low-income students.
 Another example is the Individuals with Disabilities Education Act (IDEA) of 1975, which aims to help disabled learners.

 The federal government also contributes further funding during economic downturns, such as the one experienced during the COVID-19 pandemic.
 Like local and state funding, these funds are distributed according to specific formulas.
-As Public School Review explains, state governments can refuse federal funding if they don’t wish to support the programs to which those funds are allocated.
+And state governments can refuse federal funding if they don’t wish to support the programs to which those funds are allocated.

-According to the National Center for Education Statistics, 56% of public K-12 school expenditures went toward paying educator salaries in 2020 (the latest aggregate data available at the time of writing).
-A further 26% was spent on employee benefits for school staff members.
-The remainder of the school budgets was allocated toward purchased services such as food and janitorial services (11%), supplies like textbooks (7%), tuition (1%), and “other” (1%).
+According to the National Center for Education Statistics (NCES), 79% of public K-12 school expenditures go toward paying educator salaries and benefits.
+The remainder of the school budget is allocated toward purchased services such as food and janitorial services (11%), supplies like textbooks (8%), and tuition and other expenditures (2%).

 The shifts in the K-12 public school government funding ratio show the most significant historical change in funding.
-In the past, local funds contributed far more to a school district’s funding, up to around 80%.
-Now, local funding is at just half that, leaving state funding to do most of the heavy lifting.
+In the past, local funds contributed far more to a school district’s funding.
+Now, state funding does most of the heavy lifting.

 By contrast, federal spending has declined over the same period.
-It’s argued that this decline is partly due to the American Recovery and Reinvestment Act of 2009 that followed the great Wall Street Crash of 2008 that ushered in a devastating recession.
+It’s argued that this decline is partly due to the American Recovery and Reinvestment Act of 2009, which followed the great Wall Street Crash of 2008 that ushered in a devastating recession.
 This coincides with lowered federal aid in other sectors as the economy struggled to recover from the economic downturn.
+Such cuts have led to the significant increase in state and local education funding seen today.

 What Funding Challenges Does the Education Sector Face?

 As The Century Foundation explains, overall, public schools are underfunded by about $150 billion annually.
-As one might expect, this disproportionately affects public schools when compared to private schools, as the former doesn’t have the same access to non-government funds (namely private donors and school fees) as private institutions.
+As one might expect, this disproportionately affects public schools when compared to private schools, as the former don’t have the same access to non-government funds (namely, private donors and school fees) as private institutions.

 This lack of access is of particular significance because public schools serve so many more students than private ones.
-49.2 million learners were enrolled in public schools in the fall of 2019 compared to just 4.7 million private school students during the same period, according to the National Center for Education Statistics.
+According to NCES, 49.6 million learners were enrolled in public schools in 2022, compared to just 4.7 million private school students during the same period.

 Per the Economic Policy Institute, underfunding becomes particularly noticeable when we examine racial and economic class differences.
 In general, less publicly available funds are spent on low-income students and learners belonging to racial minorities (although these two groups often overlap), which can contribute to the cycle of poverty.